 During the third quarter of 2021, the Company was awarded an Aviation Manufacturing Jobs Protection Program ("AMJP") grant of \$5.8 million, under the American Rescue Plan of the U.S. Department of Transportation.
 The AMJP grant is an income related grant, the purpose of which is to provide payroll assistance to eligible U.S. aircraft manufacturing/repair businesses who were impacted due to the COVID-19 downturn during 2020.
-The Company received \$2.9 million in cash during the third quarter of 2021, and anticipates receiving the remaining balance in 2022.
-Accordingly, the Company recognized \$5.8 million in its Consolidated Statements of Income for the year ended December 31, 2021, and reflected cash received to date as an operating activity within the Consolidated Statements of Cash Flows.
+In order to receive the grant, AEC was required to make several commitments, including a commitment that the company would not involuntarily furlough or lay-off employees within this segment during the period the grant was intended to cover.
+All conditions were met and the Company recognized \$5.8 million in its Consolidated Statements of Income for the year ended December 31, 2021.
+The Company received \$2.9 million in cash during 2021 and the remainder during 2022 and reflected cash received as an operating activity within the Consolidated Statements of Cash Flows over the periods cash was received.